jasonmatar977-hub/metarealestate/README.md

 - **Property Listings**: Enhanced listings with search, filters, and sorting
 - **News Feed**: Instagram/Facebook-style vertical feed with posts, likes, and comments
 - **User Profiles**: Instagram-like profile pages with edit functionality
+- **Direct Messages (DM)**: Real-time messaging system with conversation inbox and chat views
+- **Follow System**: Follow/unfollow users and view posts from people you follow
+- **User Search**: Search for users by name and start conversations
 - **AI Chatbot**: Full integration with OpenAI ChatGPT API (currently disabled for deployment)
 - **Multi-Language Support**: i18n with English, Arabic (RTL), Chinese, and German
 - **Comments System**: Full comment and comment-like functionality on feed posts